 I = rate of interest/400

 N = number of quarters

-Thus, if a person is investing Rs.
-1000 from January, then using the simple interest and compound interest formulas, he will benefit Rs.
-12,801.9 on the year end at an interest of 12%.
+If a person is investing Rs.
+1000 from January, then using the simple interest and compound interest formulas, he will benefit with Rs.
+12,801.9 at the end of the year on an interest of 12%.

 It is simple and straightforward to determine the interest applicable under Recurring deposit scheme from the same formulae as mentioned above.
-However, it is advisable for customers to visit websites of the banks like SBI banks, ICICI Banks, etc. to know about their recurring deposit scheme.
-These banks usually have an online calculator helping you get the best returns.
+Follow the Recurring Deposit interest calculator below and provide the necessary details to know the actual maturity amount.

-It is easy to calculate the compound interest that is applied every quarter.
-Each of them are added to get the final amount on maturity.
+It is easy to calculate the compound interest.
+The interest is applied every quarter.
+Interest earned from each quarter is added to get the final amount on maturity.
 The formulae used to find compound interest is: